asg017/unofficial-observablehq-compiler/README.md

 For more live examples and functionality, take a look at the [announcement notebook](https://observablehq.com/d/74f872c4fde62e35) and this [test page](https://github.com/asg017/unofficial-observablehq-compiler/blob/master/test/test.html).

-## Contributing

-Feel free to send in PR's as you wish!
-Take a look at the [issues](https://github.com/asg017/unofficial-observablehq-compiler/issues) to find something to work on.
-Just please follow the [Contributor Covenant](https://www.contributor-covenant.org/) in all your interactions :smile:

 ## API Reference